About The Brilliant Club

 Since then, Jonny and Simon have been listed in the ‘Top 10 Young UK Social Entrepreneurs’ and named amongst The Observer’s ‘Britain’s 50 New Radicals.
 Under their leadership, the charity has received various accolades – including winning Guardian Charity of the Year in 2015 – and endorsements from school leaders and policymakers, including the former Prime Minister, David Cameron.

-This year, The Brilliant Club will work with more than 10,000 pupils across England and Wales, making it the largest university access programme for secondary schools in the UK.
-The charity continues to address its original mission to increase the number of pupils from under-represented groups progressing to highly selective universities, and is excited to be launching its new strategic plan for the next five years, The Path to Outcomes.
+This year, The Brilliant Club will work with more than 12,000 pupils across England and Wales, making it the largest university access programme for secondary schools in the UK.
+The charity continues to address its original mission to increase the number of pupils from underrepresented groups progressing to highly selective universities, and is continuing to work in pursuit of the targets set out its strategic plan for 2016-21, The Path to Outcomes.

 “I believe that exposing pupils to university-style tutorials, world-class researchers and information, advice and guidance is an excellent way of supporting able pupils from non-selective state schools to secure places at highly-selective universities.”